whiteducksoftware/azure-arm-action-js/README.md

 * `validationOnly` Specify whenether the template should only be validated or also deployed.
 Valid values are: 'true', 'false'

 ## Outputs
+* `generatedName` The generated name of the deployment which has been used.

 Every template output will be exported as output.
 For example the output is called `containerName` then it will be available with `${{ steps.STEP.outputs.containerName }}`
 For more Information see [examples/Advanced.md](examples/Advanced.md).